treosh/lighthouse-ci-action/README.md

 - ✅ Audit URLs using Lighthouse
 - 🎯 Test performance with Lighthouse CI (LHCI) assertions
 - 💵 Test performance with Lighthouse budgets
-- ⚙️ Full control over Lighthouse config
+- ⚙️ Full control over Lighthouse & Lighthouse CI config
 - 🔍 Detailed output for quick debug
 - 💾 Upload data to LHCI server
 - 🚀 Fast action initialization

-## Usage
+## Examples

-> Use Case: Run Lighthouse on each push to the repo and save the results in action artifacts.
+**Use Case**: run Lighthouse on each push to the repo and save results as action artifacts.

-Create `.github/workflows/main.yml` with the list of URLs to audit using lighthouse.
+Create `.github/workflows/main.yml` with the list of URLs to audit using Lighthouse.
 The results will be stored as a build artifact.

 #### main.yml